Ferrari Daytona: Specifications

 Unlike Lamborghini's then-new, mid-engined Miura, the Daytona was a traditional front-engined, rear-drive car.
 The engine, known as the Tipo 251 and developed from the earlier Colombo V12 with a 60° bank angle used in the 275 GTB/4, was a DOHC 2 valves per cylinder 4390 cc, 365 cc per cylinder, bore x stroke 81x71 mm, featuring 6X2 barrel 40 DCN/20 Weber carburetors (40 mm Solex twin carburettors were used alternatively).
-At a compression ratio of 9.3:1, it produced 259 kW at 7500 rpm and a maximum torque of 44 kgm at 5500 rpm, could reach 280 km/h.
-0-60 mph acceleration was just 5.4 seconds.
+At a compression ratio of 9.3:1, it produced 259 kW at 7500 rpm and a maximum torque of 44 kgm at 5500 rpm.
+This allowed it to reach a top speed of 280 km/h and accelerate from 0-60 mph in 5.4 seconds.
 For the American version, slight modifications were made—the compression ratio was reduced to 8.8:1 and the exhaust system was equipped with a large central silencer, necessitating visible alterations to the primary pipes.

 The five-speed manual transmission (of the transaxle concept) was mounted in the rear for optimal weight distribution, and a four-wheel independent suspension featured wishbones and coil springs.